ER-Visualizer/Visualizer/deliverables/iteration-02.plan.md

 ![Diagram 2](Diagram2.png)

-3. **Comments**: We use comments as a way to check the logic of our code between partners.
-We work in pairs of at least 2 on different areas of the project.
-For example: 2 members will be working at 1 time on setting up Docker, others will be working on designing the Frontend, 2 others will be working on setting up the server and developing the API.
-We first write the code in comments, go over it with the other teammate, and once we make sure that we both agree on it, then we start developing the code.
-This ensures that we have a solid structure before we start building.Here's an example of pseudocode developed during one of paired team sessions:
+2. **Comments**: We use comments to document  various design choices, and explain the logic behind the code, the which is especially critical when we're implementing the simulation.
+Here's an example of pseudocode developed during one of team sessions:

 ```python
  '''